statico/imposter-attack-2024/README.md

 This is the scoreboard and game server.
 To run it:

-- Make sure an ESP32 device running the `relay` code is connected to your computer
+- Make sure an ESP32 device running the `bridge` code is connected to your computer
 - Install [pnpm](https://pnpm.io/installation)
 - Run `pnpm install`
 - Run `pnpm dev`